Salooni: Geography

 Chamba is wholly mountainous with few plain valleys in between two mountain ranges and alongside rivers.
 It lies between Dhauladhar and Pir Panjal Ranges.

-Salooni Village, Chamba is surrounded by places of interest to the enterprising tourist and special look out points, commanding panoramic views abound on all sides.
+Salooni Village, Chamba is surrounded by places of interest and look out points.
 The town is situated on top of a ridge extending in Bhaderwah Sub Division of Jammu and Kashmir.
-The two mountains ranges i.e Dhauladhar and Pir Panjal enclose the attraction of Salooni, at a height of 1729 meters and 56 48 km from Chamba, offers a breath – taking panoramic view of the snow-covered hills and peaks of both ranges.
+The two mountains ranges i.e Dhauladhar and Pir Panjal enclose Salooni, at a height of 1729 meters and 56 48 km from Chamba, which offers a panoramic view of the snow-covered hills and peaks of both ranges.
 The watershed of the ridge forms a tributary of Ravi known as Siul which forms the Bhandal and Kihar valleys upstream.
 The Gamgul Siyabehi Wildlife Sanctuary is also present here which inhabits the unique Kashmiri Stag.
-Salooni is known for its view of the Pir Panjal Range, one can behold a crystal clear view of this range which is usually snow-capped all around the year.
+Salooni is known for its view of the Pir Panjal Range, from which one can see this range which is usually snow-capped all around the year.
 It has a population of about 2000.